nagypet/kafkastudy/README.md

 # kafkastudy

+For demo purposes we will build an eventlog service, using Kafka.
+I have choosen this use case consciously, where a message queue pattern would be more appropriate to see, if a message-queue-like behaviour can be implemented with Kafka.
+For achieve our goal, we need two things:
+- Flow control
+- DEO (Delivery Exactly Once) semantics.

-For demo purposes we will build an eventlog service, which is basically a spring boot application listening on a Kafka topic.
+The `eventlog-service` is basically a spring boot application listening on a Kafka topic.
 The performance tester is also a spring boot app, but this one is a command line runner, which publishes messages in 30 threads.

-I have choosen this use case consciously, where a message queue pattern would be more appropriate to see, if a message-queue-like behaviour can be implemented with Kafka.
-Of course we also need DEO (Delivery Exactly Once) semantics.
+I will focus on the flow-control part, because I did not find any article on this, while there are tons of articles about implementing DEO.

+## Quick start

-## Cloning the repository
+### Clone the repository

 `git clone https://github.com/nagypet/kafkastudy.git`

-## Building the project

-Rebuild docker images:
+### Rebuild docker images

 `c:\np\github\kafkastudy>gradlew doI`

-## Start containers
+### Start containers

 Open a command line, change to `kafkastudy\docker-compose\kafkastudy`.